Opioid Addiction Identification and Medication for Opioid Use Disorder (MOUD)

 Conflicts of Interest

-The Instructor and advisor of the course have no conflicts of interest to declare.
+The instructor, advisor, and planners of the course have no conflicts of interest to declare.

 Anti-discrimination Policy

-Dr. Chapman and the course advisor have agreed to our anti-discrimination policy that prohibits the inclusion of discriminatory language, graphics, or references on the basis of race, gender identity, age, color, national origin, physical or mental disability, or religion.
+Dr. Chapman, the course advisor, and the course planners have agreed to our anti-discrimination policy that prohibits the inclusion of discriminatory language, graphics, or references on the basis of race, gender identity, age, color, national origin, physical or mental disability, or religion.

 PHARMACISTS AND PHARMACY TECHNICIANS